Jason2Brownlee/QuakeBotArchive/README.md

 # Quake Bot Archive

-This project is my attempt to locate, archive/mirror, and play-test every quake 1 bot that I can find.
+This project is my attempt to locate, archive/mirror, and playtest every quake 1 bot that I can find.

 Bot Name | Bot Author(s) | File | Playtest
 --- | --- | --- | ---